 Three Considerations for Intermittent Fasting

-To circle back to the beginning of the article, Intermittent Fasting does have some benefits.
-When some starts on Intermittent Fasting there are three major considerations that need to be consider to make a good decision on the how and what of Intermittent Fasting:
+To circle back to the beginning of the article, intermittent fasting does have some benefits.
+When some starts on Intermittent Fasting there are three major considerations that need to be considered to make a good decision on the how and what of Intermittent Fasting:

-1. Frequency of the fasting – In 2009 I have attended a seminar on cardiovascular health by Dr Mark Houston.
-One of the main takeaway points for myself wasn’t related to cardiovascular health directly though.
-Dr. Houston mentioned a german study that looked at the frequency of fasting in its changes in effects.
+1. Frequency of the fasting - In 2009 I have attended a seminar on cardiovascular health by Dr Mark Houston.
+One of the main takeaway points for myself wasn't related to cardiovascular health directly though. dr Houston mentioned a German study that looked at the frequency of fasting in its changes in effects.
 And the study showed that there are no benefits between intermittent fasting on 3 days a week and 7 days a week.
-So why fast 7 days a week when 3 days a week give you the same benefits?
+So why almost 7 days a week when 3 days a week give you the same benefits?

-2. The length of the fast – there different lengths of fasting.
+2. The length of the fast - there are different lengths of fasting.
 The shortest thats common is a 12-12 fat, with 12h of eating followed by 12h fasting, which mathematically somewhere in the area of eating from 7 till 19, so basically just an early dinner.
 The longest intermittent fast would be only one meal per day.
 The most common is 8-16 these days.
 Different lengths of fasting have different advantages and disadvantages.
-The main advantages from fasting come from longer fasts.
+The main advantages of fasting come from longer fasts.
 Yet, the longer the fast the higher the stress response to fasting.
-So, the sweet spot lies somewhere inbetween.
-Fast long enough to get benefits.
-Don’t fast so lang that the stress response diminishes the benefits.
+So, the sweet spot lies somewhere in between.
+Almost long enough to get benefits.
+Don't almost so long that the stress response diminishes the benefits.
 I see an 6-18 fast as the best solution for most when choosing a fast that brings the great advantages while minimizing the stress response.

-To sum my position up, Intermittent Fasting does not equal Intermittent Fasting.
+To sum up my position, intermittent fasting does not equal intermittent fasting.
 Same as protein does not equal protein.
 And a calorie is not a calorie.